PaulMercie/PokeAPIproject/README.md

 # PokéAPI

 We had an assignment in dev class, create something with the PokéAPI.
 I chose to make a pokédex listing the first generation of pokémon because it is this one that I played with throughout my childhood.
 In addition, in order to offer a more complete rendering, I added a listing by category of the 950+ items available in the game.
 This allowed me to develop my skills in php, both in practice and in information retrieval.
+Since style was not the goal of this project, I chose to use just enough to make my work effective and show my work in php.

 ## Installation